Officer who shot man ‘in wrong flat’ could face more serious charges

 Asked why Guyger was allowed to surrender somewhere other than Dallas County’s jail, Ms Johnson said the decision was made by the Texas Rangers, who are also investigating.

-The Dallas Morning News said Guyger had reportedly just ended a 15-hour shift when she returned in uniform to the South Side Flats apartment complex where she and Mr Jean lived.
+Guyger had just ended a 15-hour shift when she returned in uniform to the South Side Flats apartment complex.

-She parked on the fourth floor, instead of the third, where she lived.
-When she put her key in the unlocked apartment door, it opened and the lights were off.
-Then she saw a figure in the darkness, the newspaper reported.
+She parked on the fourth floor instead of the third, where she lived, according to an affidavit filed for the officer’s arrest warrant, possibly suggesting she was confused or disoriented.

-The officer reportedly concluded her apartment was being burgled, drew her weapon and fired twice then, when she turned on the lights, she realised she was in the wrong unit.
+When she put her key in the apartment door that was unlocked and slightly ajar, it opened.
+Inside, the lights were off.
+Then she saw a figure in the darkness, the affidavit said.
+The officer concluded that her apartment was being burgled and gave verbal commands to the figure, which ignored them.
+She then drew her weapon and fired twice, the affidavit said.

-Mayor Mike Rawlings also said Guyger had parked on the wrong floor.
+When she turned on the lights, she realised she was in the wrong unit, according to the affidavit, which appeared to be based almost entirely upon the officer’s account.

 Dallas County medical examiner’s office said Mr Jean died of a gunshot wound to the chest.
 His death was ruled a homicide.